ibm-cloud-docs/secrets-manager/user-credentials.md

 If you configure the secret with an automatic rotation policy it is recommended to omit the `password` argument to have the initial password also generated automatically.
 This is to avoid a Terraform drift situation, where after automatic rotation has occured, Terraform detects that the password had been changed outside of Terraform.

-The first example below shows a query that you can use to create a username and password secret with a randomly-generated password and auto-rotation enabled.
+The following example shows a query that you can use to create a username and password secret with a randomly-generated password and auto-rotation enabled.
 This example also shows how to specify a non-default password generation policy for thr secret.

 ```terraform
     resource "ibm_sm_username_password_secret" "test_username_password_secret" {